FedericoAlcantara/wubiq/wubiq-common/README.rst

 Documentation
 -------------
-Wiki pages are available at: **http://sourceforge.net/apps/mediawiki/wubiq/index.php?title=Main_Page**
+Wiki pages are available at: **http://sourceforge.net/p/wubiq/wiki/Main_Page/**

 Installing wubiq as a server
 ----------------------------
 1. Download wubiq.zip and extract its files.
-2. Deploy wubiq-server.war on a servlet container (this has been tested on Tomcat 6).
+2. Deploy wubiq-server.war on a servlet container (this has been tested on Tomcat 6 and Tomcat 7).
 3. Copy wubiq-common.jar and hsqldb.jar (included in the distribution) to your web application lib folder.
    (Re)start your servlet container if needed.
 4. You can test if wubiq is running by opening a web browser and write: http://host:port/wubiq-server.